mblayman/mattlayman.com/understand-django-book/author.md

 Outside of work,
 Matt likes to teach others
 how to be good software developers.
-Matt is the organizer
+He is the organizer
 for the local Python meetup.
-He also regularly streams on YouTube about how to build a Software as a Service and writes articles about Python and Django on his website, [mattlayman.com](https://www.mattlayman.com).
+Matt also regularly streams on YouTube about how to build a Software as a Service and writes articles about Python and Django on his website, [mattlayman.com](https://www.mattlayman.com).

 Matt lives in Frederick, Maryland with his wife and two children.
-Matt is active with his local community and church.
+He is active with his local community and church.